 Go online and file electronically: Forget filling out handwritten forms or waiting in line at a tax store; you can file online from home!
 Filing electronically online is a quick, easy and accurate way to file your taxes.
 Your tax return is sent electronically to the IRS and you will receive notification of receipt from the IRS.

-Review your information carefully: Before you file, go through your tax return and double check the names, addresses, social security numbers, and wages entered.
-Since you are not allowed any additional extensions on personal income taxes past the October 16 tax extension deadline, you will want to double check this information.
+Review your information carefully: Before you file, go through your tax return and double check the names, addresses, and social security numbers entered.
+Since you are not allowed any additional extensions on personal income taxes past the October 15 tax extension deadline, you will want to double check this information.

 Save a copy for your records: You should always save a copy of your tax return for your records.
 You can easily make a PDF copy when you use TurboTax and you can also save your tax return on a flash drive.

 As you are going back through your records and finding those receipts from 2018, here are some common expenses that are often overlooked and potentially tax-deductible:

-Medical expenses: You may receive a tax deduction if your medical expenses that were paid out of pocket are above 10% of your adjusted gross income (or 7.5% for 2016 if you or your spouse are 65 or older) you may be eligible for a tax deduction.
+Medical expenses: You may receive a tax deduction if your medical expenses that were paid out of pocket are above 7.5% of your adjusted gross income.

 Charitable contributions: Don’t forget about those good deeds!
 Whether it’s a cash contribution or household goods, you may be able to claim your donation as a tax deduction against your income and reduce your tax burden if you donated to a qualified charity or religious organization.
 TurboTax ItsDeductible will help you easily and accurately value and track your donations.